-VA Modification — Virginia's Most Significant Program: No other state in this series has a military population comparable to Virginia.
+VA Modification Waterfall — Virginia's Most Significant Investor Framework: No other state in this series has a military population comparable to Virginia.
 Hampton Roads — encompassing Virginia Beach, Norfolk, Chesapeake, Portsmouth, Suffolk, Hampton, and Newport News — is home to Naval Station Norfolk (the world's largest naval base), NAS Oceana, Naval Station Yorktown, Joint Expeditionary Base Little Creek, Langley Air Force Base, Fort Eustis, and multiple other installations.
 Northern Virginia has the Pentagon, Fort Belvoir, and Quantico.
 Fort Gregg-Adams, Marine Corps Base Quantico, and others are located throughout the state.
 This concentration means VA loans represent an enormous share of Virginia's residential mortgage market.

 Virginia Veterans: Your VA Loan Carries Additional Protections — Know How to Use Them